 During installation, you have the option to install CA and TLS (SSL) certificates for the load generator.
-For details and requirements for these certificates, see "Using TLS (SSL) certificates with LRP" on page 8.
+For details and requirements for these certificates, see Using TLS (SSL) certificates with LRP.

-For more help during installation, see "Troubleshoot the load generator Linux installation" on page 52.
+For more help during installation, see Troubleshoot the load generator Linux installation.